“We all come from the past,

 He told of his experiences earning his Physician’s license and Medical degree at the prestigious Harvard Med School, no less.
 I say “no less” because if you knew what he grew up under, your sentiments would be the same!
 He had to be strong and brilliant to do this!

-One of Uncle Ervil’s brilliant and amazing daughters, Author-Speaker-Blogger-and Life Coach, Anna LeBaron, has also written a book.
+One of Uncle Ervil’s amazing daughters, Author-Speaker-Blogger-and Life Coach, Anna LeBaron, has also written a book.
 It is about her life growing up in her father’s dangerous and crazy cult — which she ran away from when she was 13!

 These two above photos are of my cousin Anna LeBaron.